KoalasinTraffic/KoalasinTraffic.github.io/spd/_tower/pierce.md

 * No projectile: Beams do not miss.

+* AI: None

 * Piercing effect: Enemies that are invulnerable can be damaged by piercing.

-* AI: None

 After evolving, the pierce tower will deal an additional 10% of damage per second to all enemies that stay within the beam.

+# Base Stats Before Power Up

+* Cost: $13

+* Health: 8 HP

+* Range: Infinite

+* Damage: 2

+* Attack Speed: None

+* Rotation Rate: None

 <img src="/assets/images/spd/tower-pierce-unbuilt.jpg" width="256" height="256">
 <img src="/assets/images/spd/tower-pierce.jpg" width="256" height="256">